john312s/oh-my-zshrc/README.md

 zsh-syntax-highlighting
 fastfetch
 ```

+These can be installed using your distributions package manager.

 You will also need Oh my Zsh! and Fastfetch Configs, which can be installed by executing;
 ```bash